This article has been reviewed by tax expert Erica Gellerman, CPA.

 How to File Tax Form 5884

-Form 5884 should be filed with the IRS on your original or amended tax return.
+Amounts from Form 5884 should be included on Form 3800 and both forms should be filed with the IRS on your original or amended tax return.
 You can claim or elect not to claim this credit any time within three years from the due date of your return.
-Before you can file Form 5884, though, you will need to complete Form 8850, send it to the state workforce agency of the state in which your business is located, and receive certificates for each employee you want to claim under this credit.
+Before you can file Form 5884, though, you will need to request a certification from the state workforce agency of the state in which your business is located, and receive certificates for each employee you want to claim under this credit.

 Remember, you want to fill out the certification forms as soon as you extend an offer to the employee or employees who fall under the defined target groups so they can be certified, confirming that you qualify for the work opportunity tax credit.
 Keep records of the forms you submit as you would with all other tax filings.